sparshpnd23/Multi-Cloud-RDS-on-AWS-GKE-on-GCP/README.md

 **Congrats Guys !!
 We finally did it.
-We finally deployed our WordPress server on a Multi Cloud setup using a combination of Google Kubernetes Engine from Google Cloud & Amazon Relational Database Services from AWS Cloud."
+We finally deployed our WordPress server on a Multi Cloud setup using a combination of Google Kubernetes Engine from Google Cloud & Amazon Relational Database Services from AWS Cloud.**

  ![](/multi_cloud_images/celebrate.jpg)